JelteF/PyLaTeX/README.md

 Currently those are:

 - Document generation and compilation
-- Section, table and package classes
+- Section, table, math and package classes
+- A matrix class that can compile NumPy ndarrays and matrices to LaTeX
 - An escape function
 - Bold and italic functions